krauni/hackerjeopardy-content/docs/CONTRIBUTING.md

 - **40% of questions** should include relevant images
 - Images enhance clues or provide answer context
 - Support diagrams, memes, screenshots, and educational graphics
-- Store images in category directories alongside `cat.json`
+- **Images must be stored in category directories** (see Round Structure section above)
+- Image paths in cat.json use filename only (no directory prefixes)

 ### Difficulty Scaling